 Does Medicare Cover Hearing Aids?

 Hearing aids and hearing exams are not covered by Medicare.
 In rare circumstances, hearing implants may be covered.
 Only if they are being used to treat hearing loss at a severe level.
+You can read more about Medicare hearing coverage here.

 Does Medicare Cover Foreign Travel?